Bond for a Texas man charged with murder set at $4 billion. Yes, $4 billion.

-There are fewer than 400 people in the United States who could afford to have Antonio Marquis Willis released from jail on bond, thanks to a record-setting figure fixed by a judge.
+There are fewer than 400 people in the United States who could afford to have Antonio Marquis Willis released from jail on bond, thanks to a record-setting figure fixed by a justice of the peace.

 Willis, who is facing charges of first-degree murder for the Dec.
 21, 2016 death of Donte Samuels in Killeen, Texas, turned himself in to police this past Thursday.
-On Wednesday night, a justice of the peace set his bond at $4 billion, according to the Killeen Daily Herald.
+On Wednesday night, a justice of the peace set his bond at $4 billion, according to the Temple Daily Telegram.

-KWTX, citing jail records, reported that the bond had been set at $999,999,999, but that number is only present on the Sheriff’s website because the jail’s computer system couldn’t recognize a higher number, according to Bell County Deputy Chief Chuck Cox.
+KWTX, citing jail records, reported that the bond had been set at $999,999,999, but that number is only present on the Sheriff’s website because the jail’s computer system couldn’t recognize a higher number, according to the Daily Telegram, which interviewed Bell County Deputy Chief Chuck Cox.

-The Killeen Daily Herald reported that Democrat Claudia Brown was the official who set Willis’s bail, which is likely a U.S. record.
-Brown previously served as a city councilwoman in Killeeen and has experience in law enforcement, according to the Killeen Daily Herald.
+The Daily Telegram reported that Democrat Claudia Brown was the official who set Willis’s bail, which is likely a U.S. record.
+Brown previously served as a city councilwoman in Killeeen and has experience in law enforcement, per the Daily Telegram.

 “Given the current climate of crime, poverty, joblessness, insecurity and unrest in our community, my background eminently prepared me to help confront the injustice that is plaguing our current broken justice system,” she said while running for her seat this past November.